ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 Today we will introduce Gulp, how to use it, and how to integrate it with WordPress to automate and enhance our development workflow process.

-## Why I need to automate my WorkFlow
+## Why I Need to Automate My Workflow

 * Remove repetitive and boring tasks, replace them with tools, so tools will take care of all the process.
 * Save a lot of time for doing actual development.
 * Optimize website for performance by minifying and concatenating and optimizing all our assets.

-## Assumptions of this article
+## Assumptions of This Article

 - WordPress knowledge.
 - WordPress installed in your machine.